Niittyv/Security-Homelab/README.md

 ## Setting up Windows 10 workstation VM

 This device simulates a company employee's workstation.
 I downloaded a Windows 10 media creation tool from Microsoft's official web server.
 I use this tool to create an installation .ISO image.
 I built a Windows VM using the .ISO image on VirtualBox and allocated 2048MB of RAM, 1 CPU core and 50gb of dynamic disc space.
-I connected the VM to the same internal network with the two previous virtual machines and used the same network adapter.
+I connected the VM to the internal network with and selected AMD PCnet-FAST III (Am79C973) as the network adapter.
 I booted the VM and started the Windows 10 Pro installation process.

 The Windows 10 installation was succesful but the operating system was not able to detect the network interface connected to the internal network.